FedericoBotta/railfares/README.md

 Train stations are referred to using a range of different systems in the data set.
 Other than the official station name, each station usually has a common name, a CRS code, an NLC code, and a TIPLOC code.
 A relatively comprehensive list of these systems is available [here](http://www.railwaycodes.org.uk/crs/crs0.shtm).

-Data on the location of train stations with coordinates is available, amongst other sources, as [part of the National  Public Transport Access Nodes \(NaPTAN\) data set] (https://www.data.gov.uk/dataset/ff93ffc1-6656-47d8-9155-85ea0b8f2251/national-public-transport-access-nodes-naptan).
+Data on the location of train stations with coordinates is available, amongst other sources, as [part of the National  Public Transport Access Nodes (NaPTAN) data set](https://www.data.gov.uk/dataset/ff93ffc1-6656-47d8-9155-85ea0b8f2251/national-public-transport-access-nodes-naptan).

 For developing and debugging, it can be useful to check the fares of specific journeys manually.
 A great resource to do this is the [BR FARES website](https://www.brfares.com) which gives access to all flows and fares between pairs of stations for all ticket types (select ``Expert Mode'' when querying).